🎉 News! [03/2025] Our paper, TypeForge, got accepted in S&P 2025.

 Previously, I earned my B.Eng from Beihang University (BUAA).

-My research is in the area of software and system security, particularly leveraging automated program analysis and testing techniques (including decompilation, taint analysis, and fuzzing) to address real-world software security problems and tackle labor-intensive tasks while reducing dependence on expert experience.
+My research is in the area of software and system security, particularly leveraging automated program analysis and testing techniques to address real-world software security problems and tackle labor-intensive tasks while reducing dependence on expert experience.

 In recent years, I have been particularly interested in security issues in binary programs and firmware.